psychemedia/sin-eater-resources/src/_first_controversy.md

 > and if he refers to any place, it must be, as I understand him, to some part of Herefordshire, with which the writer appears to be more acquainted than I can pretend to be, and to which, as I have already distinctly stated, my remarks do not apply.

-In particular, Herefordshore is not Wales.
+In particular, Herefordshire is not Wales.

 ```{admonition} Where Do the Welsh Sin-Eater References Come From?
 At this point, let us just recap where the reference to the __Welsh__ sin-eater tradition comes from.
 It appears to be all Moggridge.